 Today, we’re joined by Dave and Sherry Wilhite, a couple who came from almost identical backgrounds but with completely different views on how to manage their money.

-In this episode we find out how their financial education as kids differed and how this affected their spending habits growing up…
+In this “Money With Mak and G” podcast episode we find out how their financial education as kids differed and how this affected their spending habits growing up…

 Today, we’re joined by Dave and Sherry Wilhite, to discuss the financial education they had when growing up and how this affected their spending habits later on in life.